How Does Oil Pulling Work? Effective, or Bogus Fad?

 Sesame oil also includes polyunsaturated fatty acids, which reduce free radicals that can damage the mouth and “steal” lipids in the cell membranes, causing cell damage.
-By oil pulling with sesame oil, you can reduce the chances of getting gingivitis that is caused by plaque.
+By oil pulling with sesame oil, you can reduce the chances of getting gingivitis caused by plaque.

 Coconut Oil For Oil Pulling

 Because of its high lauric acid content, coconut oil is another great choice for oil pulling.
-It’s estimated that approximately 50% of the fat in coconut oil is made up of lauric acid, which is an antimicrobial acid that can:7
+It’s estimated that approximately 50% of the fat in coconut oil is made up of lauric acid, which is an antimicrobial acid that can:1

 - reduce inflammation

 - reduce the accumulation and adhesion of plaque

 - fight Streptococcus mutans, the bacteria considered to be the number-one culprit behind tooth decay